bradgarropy/bradgarropy.com/content/posts/goals-for-2022/index.md

 ## 💰 side income

-In order to create a sustainable stream of side income, I need to create as many different streams of income as possible.
+In order to create sustainable side income, I need to create as many different streams of income as possible.
 To that end, I want to reintroduce Amazon affiliate links into my content.
-The first time I tried I didn't have enough traffic to my website or YouTube channel to generate revenue.
+The first time I tried I didn't have enough traffic to my website or YouTube channel to generate any revenue.

 I want to meticulously track all these different streams of income, and my goal is to earn a total of $1000 in 2022 from side hustles.